stablecoinxyz/masspay/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file:
+To run this project locally, you will need to add the following environment variables to your .env file.

+This early version of MassPay was built using Pimlico's paymaster service.
+We are happy to provide API credentials for you to install MassPay and test locally.
+Please connect with us on our SBC Telegram group: [@stablecoin_xyz](https://t.me/stablecoin_xyz).
+Pimlico also provides a free tier if you prefer to sign up for your own account.

 - `NEXT_PUBLIC_PIMLICO_API_KEY` - get your API key from the [Pimlico dashboard](https://dashboard.pimlico.io/)
 - `NEXT_PUBLIC_SPONSORSHIP_POLICY_ID` - create a policy from the [Pimlico dashboard](https://dashboard.pimlico.io/) and get its ID
 - `NEXT_PUBLIC_WALLETCONNECT_PROJECT_ID` - create a project and get its ID from the [WalletConnect dashboard](https://cloud.reown.com/)

-To run locally, you'll need Pimlico API credentials for the Paymaster service.
-We are happy to provide credentials for you to install MassPay and test locally.
-Please connect with us on our SBC Telegram group: @stablecoin_xyz.
-Pimlico also provides a free tier if you prefer to sign up for your own account directly with them.

 ## Run locally